PalmTree: Learning an Assembly Language Model for Instruction Embedding: Evaluation

-\item \codename beats the original DeepVSA and other baseline schemes with respect to both training speed and test accuracy.
+\item \codename has visibly better results than the original DeepVSA and the other baselines in Global and Heap, and has slightly better results in Stack and Other since other baselines also have scores greater than 0.9.

+\item The three training tasks of \codename indeed contribute to the final result.
 It indicates that \codename indeed captures the data flows between instructions.
-In comparison, the other instruction embedding models are unable to capture this high-level semantic information very well.
+In comparison, the other instruction embedding models are unable to capture data dependency information very well.